letseatebil/hyprdots/README.md

 ## Installation

-The installation script is made for Arch, but **may** work on some Arch based distros with **systemd**.
+The installation script is made for Arch right after base-installation.
+This script is for personal use with varying modifications to configurations and keybindings.
+Use at your own discretion.
-For Debian, please refer **Senshi111**'s version [here](https://github.com/Senshi111/debian-hyprland-hyprdots).
-Checkout **Ksk**'s [video](https://www.youtube.com/watch?v=mb8h1-LB9K0) for full installation walkthrough.

-> [!IMPORTANT]
-> Install script will auto-detect nvidia card and install nvidia-dkms drivers for your kernel.
-> So please ensure that your Nvidia card supports [dkms](https://wiki.archlinux.org/title/NVIDIA) drivers and hyprland.

-> [!CAUTION]
-> The script modifies your grub config to enable Nvidia drm and theme.
-> This script is also designed to be done after a minimal arch installation, using it on previously installed desktop should work but will change whatever you currently have (gtk/qt theming, shell, sddm, grub, etc) and is at your own risk.

 After a minimal Arch install (with grub and systemd), clone and execute -